Heterogeneous Treatment Effects in Social Networks: Framework

-\paratitle{Projection}: We project the posterior distribution of the CDE estimated using the causal effect estimation method on to the space of hypothesized effect modifier(s).
-To do so, we use gradient boosting regression \cite{friedman2001greedy}, but other machine learning algorithms can be used, e.g., gaussian process regression \cite{quinonero2005unifying}, bayesian additive regression trees \cite{chipman2010bart}.
-The projection is helpful in smoothing the conditional treatment effects and enables the estimation of conditional variance by using the prediction intervals returned by the regression.
+\paratitle{CATE smoothing and variance estimation.} We project the estimated CATEs on to the space of hypothesized effect modifier(s) $\set{W}$ using standard non-parametric regression approaches such as gradient boosting regression or Bayesian additive regression trees \cite{friedman2001greedy}.
+This projection is helpful in smoothing the estimates of conditional average treatment effects.
+We also use the uncertainty quantified (in terms of prediction interval or credible intervals) by the regressor as the estimate of the conditional variance of the treatment effect, $\widehat{\nu}^2(w)$.
+The experiments in this paper use gradient boosting regression.

-\paratitle{Testing the hypotheses}: Algorithm \ref{algo:hypothesis_test} describes our approach for hypothesis testing.
-Given a social network $\set{G}$, a causal graph $\mathcal{G}$, a hypothesized effect modifier set $\set{H}$ and a threshold $I_0$, the algorithm first computes the CDE for all units and its mean (lines \ref{l:causalinference}--\ref{l:ade}).
-Then, it iterates over all the hypothesized effect modifiers $H$ in $\set{H}$.
-In each iteration, the algorithm generates the hypothesized effect modifier set in line \ref{l:vector} and computes the projection of the posterior distribution of the CDE estimated on the space of hypothesized effect modifier in line \ref{l:project}.
-It then computes the $\ds$ value for the hypothesized effect modifier $H$, and the $\is$ measure from it (lines \ref{l:compute_q}--\ref{l:i_square}).
-Since in practice, the data is finite, the algorithm computes the sum instead of the integral defined in Section \ref{sec:model}.
-For each hypothesized effect modifier $H \in \set{H}$, if $\is_H$ is larger than the threshold $I_0$, the algorithm rejects the null hypothesis, and otherwise it fails to do so (lines \ref{l:cond_start}--\ref{l:cond_end}).
+\paratitle{Testing the hypotheses.} Algorithm \ref{algo:hypothesis_test} describes our approach for hypothesis testing.
+Given a social network $\set{G}$, a hypothesized effect modifier set $\set{W}$ and a threshold $I_0$, the algorithm first estimates CATEs and ATE.
+Then, it iterates over all the hypothesized effect modifiers $W$ in $\set{W}$.
+In each iteration, the algorithm projects CATE estimates on to the space of hypothesized effect modifiers in line.
+It then estimates the $\widehat{\ds}_W$ value for the hypothesized effect modifier $W$, and the corresponding $\widehat{\is}_W$ measure.
+For each hypothesized effect modifier $W \in \set{W}$, if $\widehat{\is}_W$ is larger than the threshold $I_0$, the algorithm rejects the null hypothesis, and otherwise it fails to do so.